 From one week to the next, Reviews from R’lyeh writes reviews of new games and supplements with an emphasis on Call of Cthulhu and other games of Lovecraftian investigative horror.
 This series concentrates on Call of Cthulhu and other games of Lovecraftian investigative horror, but not those recently released, but those of the past.
 There have been innumerable titles published over the years and this is an opportunity to appraise them anew, often decades after they were first released.

 The series begins with perhaps one of the most important scenarios ever published for Call of Cthulhu.
 For it is important to note that without Trail of the Loathsome Slime, Chaosium might never have published Cthulhu Now, and that without Cthulhu Now, Pagan Publishing, might never have published Delta Green.
 The genesis of Trail of the Loathsome Slime though, began with author Marcus L. Rowland, now best known for his RPGs, Forgotten Futures and Diana: Warrior Princess.
 During the 1980s he was known as a prolific contributor to the British roleplaying magazine, White Dwarf, writing numerous scenarios and articles, many of which still stand up to scrutiny a quarter of a century later.
-White Dwarf had started in 1979, but it would be four years before it would provide any support for Call of Cthulhu, a roleplaying game which by then was two years old.
+White Dwarf had started in 1977, but it would be several years before it would provide any support for Call of Cthulhu, a roleplaying game which by then was two years old.
 That first support would be “Cthulhu Now! - Call of Cthulhu in the 1980s”, which appeared in White Dwarf #42 (June 1983), followed by “Cthulhu Now! - Part 2: Mini-Scenario outlines for Call of Cthulhu in the 1980s” in the next issue.
 The first part focused on skills and weapons, whilst the second outlined Dial 'H' for Horror, Trail of the Loathsome Slime, and Cthulhu Now! as mini-scenarios.

 Marcus L. Rowland’s two-part series set the tentacles of the Call of Cthulhu community aflailing.
 For as a roleplaying game, Call of Cthulhu was then a historical piece.
 It was set in the Roaring Twenties, the same period when most of H.P.
 Lovecraft’s fiction was written.
 The idea that it could be set in periods other than that of the 1920s and especially one that the readers of White Dwarf – myself included, White Dwarf #42 being my first purchased issue – were intimately familiar was a revelation.
 The popularity and the feedback on the series was enough to get Games Workshop to ask Rowland to write a scenario for publication based on the material he had published in White Dwarf.
 The result was Trail of the Loathsome Slime, a scenario published for contemporary Call of Cthulhu in 1985 that would prefigure Chaosium’s Cthulhu Now by two years.